f5businessdevelopment/bdOtelLab/docs/ex1.md

 This relationship could indicate that, for example, span A makes a service call that triggers the operation captured by span B. In this image, span C is also a child of span B, and so on.

-### Review the sample app
+### Review the sample application

-==**Note:** Although a basic understanding of Python may be helpful, this lab does not require previous coding experience.==
+==***Note:** Although a basic understanding of Python may be helpful, this lab assumes no previous coding experience*.==

 Navigate to and open Visual Studio (VS) Code from the Windows desktop, (see below).
 You will be using VS Code to review and edit the application file.
+VS Code will be prompt you for user credentials as it creates a remote session with the application server, (theWorks).

 <img src="../images/Picture3.png" width="600">

-The application does the following:
-1. Creates a local web site exposing port 8080,
+With VS Code open, use the navigation pane on the left and open the application file, (theLabApp/labapp.py).
+When ran, the application will:

-2. Connects to and populates Redis DB container with several new site URLs,
+1. Connects to and populates Redis DB container with several new site URLs
-3. Randomly selects and retrieves a URL record from the Redis DB; and
+1. Randomly selects and retrieves a URL record from the Redis DB
-4. Redirects site visitors to the selected URL.
+1. Redirects site visitors to the selected URL
+1. Creates a local web site located at http://10.1.10.6:8080

+With the file open in the viewer, locate and review the various OTel relevant snippets.

 <img src="../images/Picture4.png">

+#### OTel SDK module import
+Import statements are used to refer to an utilize previously created python modules.
+The Open Telemetry SDK includes several submodules which can be imported, (*see below*) depending upon the libraries utilized, services requiring instrumentation, and exporter(s) required.

+This application has imports to handle automatic instrumenting of Flask and Request, (*web services*) as well as Redis.
+In addition, there are import statements for processors and OTel exporters.

 <img src="../images/Picture5.png" width="500">

+#### Trace provider

 <img src="../images/Picture6.png" width="675">

+#### OTel exporters
 <img src="../images/Picture7.png">

+#### Automatic instrumentation
 <img src="../images/Picture8.png" width="500">

+#### Manual instrumentation
 <img src="../images/Picture9.png" width="750">
 <img src="../images/Picture10.png" width="750">

-###*"Sorry...something must be misconfigured"* - Application troubleshooting
+### *"Sorry...something must be misconfigured"* - Application troubleshooting
 <img src= "../images/Picture11.png">
 <img src="../images/Picture12.png">

-####Troubleshoot Redis connectivity
+#### Troubleshoot Redis connectivity
 <img src="../images/Picture13.png">
 <img src="../images/Picture14.png">

-####Troubleshoot application
+#### Troubleshoot application
 <img src="../images/Picture15.png">
 <img src="../images/Picture16.png">
 <img src="../images/Picture17.png">